UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-azb/README.md

 - `data` folder contains dataset used by code
 - `images` folder contains images used in report
 - `report` folder contains report
-- `traditional_AI_approaches` folder contiains an implementation of Traditional AI appraoches and its evaluation
+- `traditional_AI_approaches` folder contiains an implementation of Traditional AI approaches and its evaluation
 - `baseline_bert` folder contiains an implementation of BERT model and its evaluation
 - `prompt_tuning` folder contiains an implementation of text categorization by prompting and its evaluation
 - `corpus_anaylsis.ipynb` file is a Jupyter notebook file for corpus analysis